NWChemEx/Chemist/docs/source/developer/design/fragmenting/overview.rst

 .. _fc_chemical_system_class:

 chemical system class
-   As mentioned above fragments stem from decomposing a :term:`chemical system`.
+   Most fragments stem from decomposing a :term:`chemical system`.
 In Chemist, chemical systems are modeled by the ``ChemicalSystem`` class and thus fragments should be defined with respect to a ``ChemicalSystem`` object.

    - As a corollary, we also want fragments of a ``ChemicalSystem`` to be usable wherever ``ChemicalSystem`` objects are used.